 You can find out if your home is listed at British Listed Buildings, and if it is, you will need to gain Listed Building Consent to carry out alterations.

 Once you have the plans for your property upgrade, you must find out whether you need to apply for planning consent.
 There are different consents that you will need to address, so make sure that you are aware of which may apply to your renovation project – e.g.

 As of January 2006, new Building Regulations applications for extensions must include proposals to upgrade the thermal performance of the existing part of the house.
 So, even if you don’t need planning permission, you will almost certainly have to comply with Building Regulations.
 A party wall agreement with neighbours may also be required.

 If you do require statutory consents for all or part of your proposed works, be sure to factor in the amount of time required to determine the application.
 Planning decisions are supposed to take eight weeks and a full Building Regulations Application five to six weeks.
 An interior architect can help with this process.

 Finally, it’s time to breathe new life into your home!
 Take the time to develop the perfect design for your home, giving thought not only to how you want your space to function but also the way it looks and feels.
-Roselind Wilson Design can help with this process.
+Our talented design team can help with this process.

 Take into consideration:

 In addition to creating a design for your home restoration, an interior designer and/or interior architect can also co-ordinate the entire process on your behalf, which involves creating a schedule of works to ensure that the process runs as smoothly and hassle-free as possible, as well as on time and to budget.